• Skip to primary navigation

 TaxAct vs. Cash App Taxes

-Cash App Taxes is the lowest priced tax software because they offer truly free federal and state tax returns.
+Cash App Taxes is different because you don't even have the option to pay.
+They offer truly free federal and state tax returns.
 However, you may be disappointed in what free gets you.

 File your taxes with Cash App Taxes >>